Fahad Albutairi: Life and career

 Fahad Albutairi was born in Khobar, Saudi Arabia.
 Albutairi began performing stand-up comedy as a student at the University of Texas at Austin, from which he graduated in December 2007.
 His first material dealt with his identity as a Saudi foreign student studying in post-9/11 America.
 He considers his real start to have been at the open mic nights at local comedy clubs in Austin.
 His debut as a stand-up comedian in the Arab World was on 2 October 2008, opening for Ahmed Ahmed and Maz Jobrani in Bahrain alongside a host of other local comedians as part of the Axis of Evil Comedy Tour.

 Since then, he has shared the stage with the likes of Gabriel Iglesias, Sebastian Maniscalco, Bobby Lee, Erik Griffin, Dean Edwards, Angelo Tsarouchas, Aron Kader and Dean Obeidallah.
 Albutairi performs regularly in Saudi Arabia.
-Although he was initially worried about how audiences in Saudi Arabia might receive stand-up comedy, his first performance in Saudi Arabia was in Riyadh in February 2009, which attracted over 1,200 audience members.
-On 3 November 2009, Albutairi was chosen out of 65 English-speaking contestants as the winner of the "Be a Part of the Amman Stand-up Comedy Festival 2009" Contest.
+Although he was initially worried about how audiences in Saudi Arabia might receive stand-up comedy, his first performance in Riyadh in February 2009 attracted over 1,200 audience members.
+On 3 November 2009, Albutairi was chosen out of 65 English-speaking contestants as the winner of the "Be a Part of the Amman Stand-up Comedy Festival 2009" contest.

 On 18 March 2010, Fahad Albutairi took part in Yemen's first-ever stand-up comedy showcase along with fellow Saudi comedians Khalid Khalifa and Ibraheem Alkhairallah and Egyptian-American comedian Ahmed Ahmed.
 He also took part in the "New Faces of Arab Comedy" showcase at the 2010 New York Arab-American Comedy Festival and was one of the "New Faces" to be chosen for the "Best of the Fest" night of the festival.

 In March 2013, both The Washington Post and The National named Fahad Albutairi the "Seinfeld of Saudi Arabia."
 Fahad was also chosen to be on the panel of judges for the largest online stand-up comedy competition in the region, "The Kit Kat Comedy Break Show."

 On 15 January 2016, Fahad Albutairi performed at the Hollywood Laugh Factory with Maz Jobrani, Tony Rock, Steve Hofstetter and many others.
 He was the first Saudi professional stand-up comedian to perform at the Laugh Factory.